JCAdkins/REST/twitter/README.md

 ```

 ### `POST    tweets/{id}/like`
 Creates a "like" relationship between the tweet with the given id and the user whose credentials are provided by the request body.
-If the tweet is deleted or otherwise doesn't exist, or if the given credentials do not match an active user in the database, an error should be sent.
-Following successful completion of the operation, no response body is sent.
+If the tweet is deleted or otherwise doesn't exist, or if the given credentials do not match an active user in the database, an error will be sent.
+Following successful completion of the operation, no response body is returned.

 #### Request
 ```javascript